ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 ## Stacked Navigation

 Ionic supports the common mobile paradigm of stacked navigation, where one page is logically displayed over the top of another page.
 In this lab we will see that paradigm in action by creating a simple "details" page for each of our teas.
-This page will start simple, but we will add more inforamtion to it later.
+This page will start simple, but we will add more information to it later.

 ## The Tea Details Page